Skip to main content

 11.4 Sustainable practices

-In 2020, the University's Energy Research Centre began using electric cars for its activities, and the campus is equipped with indoor and outdoor charging stations for electric vehicles and plug-in hybrids.
+• Since 2020, the Energy Research Centre has been using electric cars for its activities, and the campus is equipped with indoor and outdoor charging stations for electric vehicles and plug-in hybrids.

-VSB-TUO also partners with HoppyGo, a peer-to-peer car-sharing service that allows students to rent cars from private individuals at a lower cost compared to traditional rental companies.
-Students can register with a unique ESN VSB - TU Ostrava code to receive a bonus for their first trip.
+• Partnership with HoppyGo, a peer-to-peer car-sharing service, allows students to rent cars from private individuals at lower costs.
+Students can register using a unique ESN VSB-TU Ostrava code for a bonus on their first trip.

 SDG11_nextbike SDG11_stojany na kola SDG11_stojany na kola